1st Year

 How to Play

 Put your baby on the floor, in an infant seat or propped up enough to see you.
-Get your baby’s attention by making eye contact and calling her name.
+Get your baby’s attention by making eye contact and calling their name.

 Show your baby a toy.
 Say, “Look what I have.
 It’s a red rattle.
 Listen!”
 Then give the rattle to your baby.
-As she plays, talk about what she is doing.
+As they play, talk about what they are doing.
 Say, “You can make it rattle.
 How does it taste?
 Is it hard?”

-Allow your baby time to play and explore what she can do with the toy.
+Allow your baby time to play and explore what they can do with the toy.

 Prevent Bottle Feeding from Causing Problems

 Don’t put your baby to bed with a bottle.
-There is a small opening or tube between your baby’s throat and her ear.
-If your baby is lying down and sucking on her bottle, a small amount of formula may travel from the throat to the ear and cause an ear infection.
-The formula that stays in her mouth when she falls asleep with a bottle can cause tooth decay.
+There is a small opening or tube between your baby’s throat and their ear.
+If your baby is lying down and sucking on their bottle, a small amount of formula may travel from the throat to the ear and cause an ear infection.
+The formula that stays in their mouth when they’re asleep with a bottle can cause tooth decay.

 Preparing a Sitter